-Not familiar with the Free File program?
-This free program gives about 75% of American taxpayers access to free software or forms so you can get your taxes done for zero dollars!
+You don’t have to pay an arm and a leg to file your taxes this year.
+The IRS Free File program gives many taxpayers access to free software or forms so you can get your taxes done for zero dollars!

-Shockingly, new numbers show that only 2% of eligible taxpayers take advantage of the IRS Free File program.
+The Washington Post reported in 2019 that only 2% of eligible low-income taxpayers were taking advantage of the IRS Free File program.
 But why throw money away unnecessarily?

-If you meet the income eligibility requirements, at least take a look at the software that’s being offered free of charge…
+If you meet the income eligibility requirements, at least take a look at what’s being offered free of charge…

 - File your taxes with free, easy to use software